-The block security information is different for each of the three schemes discussed in Section 3.4, but is on the order of 32 bytes long.
-The block ID is a unique identifier for the block in the file system, and could be a combination of a a unique file identifier and block number in the file.
-The first user ID in the list is the creator of the secure data object and is used by the SNAD server to determine which public key or writer authentication key to use to check the security of the block.
+The block security information is different for each of the three security schemes discussed in Section 3.4, but is on the order of 32 bytes long.
+The block ID is a unique identifier for the block in the file system, and is a combination of the unique file identifier and block number in the file.
+The user ID is the creator of the secure block and is used by the SNAD server to determine which public key or writer authentication key to use to check the security of the block.
+If the server is an object-based storage device or file server, the user ID list need not be stored for each secure block; instead, it can be retrieved from the file or object to which the secure block belongs.